If you’re interested in studying the connections between health, nutrition, disease, and wellness, our nutritional science major may be for you.

 Nutritional science looks at the connection between diet and health.
-Students learn how diet can play a crucial role in the cause, treatment, and prevention of many diseases.
-There are two options in nutritional science:
+You will learn how diet can play a crucial role in the cause, treatment, and prevention of many diseases.
+There are six options in nutritional science:

 - Pre-health professional and research option.
 Coursework prepares students for work in research laboratories, graduate study in nutrition or biological sciences, or entrance into health professional programs, such as medical, dental, physician assistant, and pharmacy schools.
 Students gain a strong science education along with human nutrition expertise.
 Refer to the pre-health professions webpage for more specific information on how the coursework corresponds with typical professional school requirements.

 - Family health, global health and policy, health coach, and nutrition and wellness options.
 Coursework prepares students for work positions in program planning and evaluation for community, public health, non-profit, and corporate wellness programs addressing the growing public interest in nutrition, wellness, and preventative health.
 Students learn about the role of nutrition and healthy eating for disease prevention and wellness.
 Graduates find careers in community nutrition, public health, and related programs as well as graduate study.

 - Food service option.
 Coursework prepares students for school nutrition and food service management positions.

 Family health, food service, global health and policy, health coach, and nutrition and wellness options